OpenDSA/OpenDSA/RST/en/FLSlides/RegGram.rst

 .. slide:: Left-linear grammar

-   | all productions of form
+   | All productions are of the form:
    |    :math:`A \rightarrow Bx`
    |    :math:`A \rightarrow x`
    | where :math:`A, B \in V, x \in T^*`